 Public Fundraising Appeal Launched 3 Feb 2022!

-We have a target to raise £10,000 from public donations this year.
+We set a target to raise £10,000 from public donations this year, which we reached during May.
+Now we want to see how much more we can raise!

 Public support is a crucial element of our project and your donations help to demonstrate the appeal of our project to local residents, visitors to the museum and others that will benefit.